Iskar-Deng/multilingual-social-summary/README.md

 └── cs_main_reddit_corpus.csv
 ```

-Finally, set the `DATA_ROOT` variable in `utils.py` to the absolute path of this directory on your system.
+Set the DATA_ROOT variable in utils.py to the absolute path of this directory before proceeding.

 ---

 ### Data preprocessing

-After downloading the datasets, you will need to split the training and validation data from the TL;DR dataset:
+After downloading the datasets, split the TL;DR dataset into training and validation sets:

 ```bash
 python -m preprocessing.split_tldr --train_size 100000 --val_size 1000